-The first intoxication is produced by oneself, it is the consideration of one's own interest which covers the feeling of consideration for another.
-One is so absorbed in one's own interests in life that one is intoxicated by them and so does not see the importance of considering the feelings of others.
+keep man ignorantiol that which is his own.
+Is in the first intoxication is produced by oneself, it is the don-sideration of one's own interest which covers the feeling of con-sideration for another.
+One is so absorbed in one's own interests in life that one is intoxicated by them and so does not see the impor-tance of considering the feelings of others.
 The second intoxication is that which comes from another person.

-If a person does not come up to coals ideal if he does not set to.
+If a person does not some up to one's ideal if he does not set to.

-The second intoxication is that which comes from another person If a person does not come up to one's ideal, if he does not act towards one as one wishes, if he does not answer one's expectation, if he jars upon one's fine feelings, if he is irritable, disagreeable, or of coarse vibrations, all this causes another intoxication, which keeps one from feeling for another and sets one against him.
+The second intoxication is that which comes from another person If a person does not come up to one's ideal, if he does not act to-wards one as one wishes, if he does not answer one's expectation, if he jars upon one's fine feelings, if he is irritable, disagreeable, or of coarse vibrations, all this causes another intoxication, which keeps one from feeling for another and sets one against him.
 The third intoxication comes from conditions.
-There are conditions which offer temptations or which cause expired.
+There are con-ditions which offer temptations or which cause extist.